A Gathering of Giants

 Humans have a long and checkered history with sperm whales.
 In the past, we feared them.
 We hunted and killed them.
 It’s only relatively recently that we’ve taken the time to try to get to know them.
 What we’ve learned is that far from being fearsome monsters intent on destroying ships, sperm whales are intelligent creatures with complex social and cultural bonds mediated by behavioral nuances that rival our own.
 And yet so much about them remains a mystery, including their spectacular but secret gatherings.

-The fact that we understand so little about such large and magnificent animals, despite our shared history, you have to wonder what else we don’t know about life in the ocean.
+The fact that we understand so little about such large and magnificent animals, despite our shared history, leads one to wonder what else we don’t know about life in the ocean.

 Capturing the Spectacle